Wirecard CEO Markus Braun resigns | DW | 19.06.2020

 Wirecard CEO Markus Braun resigned with immediate effect, according to a statement released by the payments provider on Friday.

-Wirecard had previously delayed announcing its annual financial statements on a number of occasions and been advised by the auditors that there was insufficient evidence to prove the existence of bank balances of over €1.9 billion in trust accounts.
+Wirecard had previously delayed announcing its annual financial statements on four separate occasions and been advised by the auditors that there was insufficient evidence to prove the existence of bank balances of over €1.9 billion ($2.1 billion) in trust accounts.

 James Freis will replace Braun in the interim period, having joined Wirecard's management board just last night.